Dinosapien

 Dinosapien is a 15-episode children's television program.
 The series is a co-production between BBC Worldwide and CCI Entertainment, in association with BBC Kids, Discovery Kids and CBBC.

 Overall 15 episodes were made, each 21 and half minutes long (30 minutes total when factoring in commercials).
 The series is filmed in Bragg Creek, Alberta.
 The program made its debut on March 24, 2007, on Discovery Kids and CBBC.
 The series ended on June 30, 2007.
 Each program contains around six minutes of CGI.
 Brittney Wilson stars as Lauren Slayton, Suzanna Hamilton as Dr. Slayton and James Coombes as Dr. Aikens.

 Sci-fi veteran David Winning directed the pilot and first three episodes and Brendan Sheppard, known for his work on Doctor Who DVDs, directed five episodes.

-Marc Lougee, veteran of several award-winning animated series (including MTV's Celebrity Deathmatch and the CBC's What It's Like Being Alone) directed CG animation and Visual Effects/2nd unit for the series prior to filming The Pit and the Pendulum, a stop motion animated adaptation of Edgar Allan Poe's classic tale.
-The Pit and the Pendulum was executive produced by animation icon Mr. Ray Harryhausen, joined by DINOSAPIEN producer Pete Denomme and Fred Fuchs.
+Marc Lougee, veteran of several award-winning animated series (including MTV's Celebrity Deathmatch and the CBC's What It's Like Being Alone) directed CG animation and Visual Effects/2nd unit for the series.